4281 Express Lane

 Protectstar Inc. provides electronic contact through its website, including direct communication using email.
 If a data subject contacts Protectstar Inc. through an email or contact form, the personal data shared by the data subject will be automatically stored.
 This data will only be used for processing or contacting the data subject and will not be shared with third parties.

 9. Routine Deletion and Blocking of Personal Data

 Protectstar Inc. will only process and store personal data for the period necessary to achieve its purpose or as required by law.
 If the storage purpose is no longer applicable or if the storage period as determined by the European Union or other relevant legislation expires, the personal data will be routinely blocked or deleted in accordance with legal requirements.

 a) Right of confirmation

-Each data subject shall have the right granted by the European legislator to obtain from the controller the confirmation as to whether or not personal data concerning him or her are being processed.
-If a data subject wishes to avail himself of this right of confirmation, he or she may, at any time, contact our Data Protection Officer or another employee of the controller.
+Each data subject has the right, granted by the European legislator, to obtain confirmation from the controller as to whether or not their personal data is being processed.
+To exercise this right, the data subject may contact our Data Protection Officer or another employee of the controller at any time.

 b) Right of access